 Starting from a defined problem statement (such as a customer need or a set of

 experimental results), Process Engineers develop an understanding of the important underlying science relevant to the problem.

 With this understanding, Process Engineers can then and use their skills to create a plan of action along with detailed specifications, that will lead to a predicted financial outcome.

 1- Front end engineering design (FEED)

-Front end engineering design (FEED), also known as Front end loading (FEL) or pre-project planning, is the process for planning and developing technical information used to define the scope, approach, and cost designing a piece of process equipment.
+Front end engineering design (FEED), also known as Front end loading (FEL) or pre-project planning, is the process for planning and developing technical information used to define the scope, approach, and cost of designing a piece of process equipment.

-At this stage, before start of EPC (Engineering, Procurement and Construction), various studies take place to figure out technical issues and estimate rough investment cost.
+At this stage, before the start of EPC (Engineering, Procurement and Construction), various studies take place to figure out technical issues and estimate rough investment cost.

-It is crucial to reflect the project's specific requirements in to the FEED Package to avoid significant changes during the next process equipment design phases.
+It is crucial to reflect the project's specific requirements into the FEED Package to avoid significant changes during the next process equipment design phases.